apoorvalal/admin_boundaries/readme.md

-# Read GADM zipfiles and write them to parquet
+# Read GADM shapefiles, slice, and write layers to parquet